What are utm_ and gclid Variables?

 This means that in our server setup, the request is received by the server and the utm_ or gclid variables are stripped from the end of the URL before sending the request to be generated by PHP.
 Once the request is compiled, the variables are re-attached to the URL to be served to the user.

-If this is the case, Site Managers can contact WP Engine Support through the User Portal to request a cache exclusion for the needed variables.
+If this is the case, users can contact WP Engine Support through the User Portal to request a cache exclusion for the needed variables.
 When contacting Support, please have the following information ready:

 - Example of an affected URL

 - Which variables (utm_ or gclid) will be added to URLs